 Brisbane Qld 4001

 You can check the status of an application and view your submission and others at any time by searching for it via PD Online.
-It is possible to amend or revise your submission before the closing date for submissions and you can withdraw your submission up until Council makes its final decision.
+It is possible to amend or revise your submission before the closing date for submissions.
+You can withdraw your submission up until Council makes its final decision.

 Council considers all submissions when assessing a planning application.

-For impact assessable applications, Council will advise the decision made to either:
+For impact assessable applications and change applications, Council advises the decision made to:

 This advice will occur following the applicant's appeal period of 20 business days after the decision.

 Submitters have the legal right to appeal Council’s decision on an impact assessable application through the Planning and Environment Court.
-Council advises submitters in writing about the time period for an appeal to be submitted.
+Council will advise the time period for an appeal submission in writing to submitters.